 The principal advantages of these privatisation options are;

-- □ They enable governments to exploit private sector finance, technology and expertise in the expansion of infrastructure. - □ They shift project financing responsibility from government to private sector investor(albeit at higher interest rates) - □ They are relatively uncontroversial from a political standpoint, as private sector involvement is generally limited to a specific infrastructure project.
+- They enable governments to exploit private sector finance, technology and expertise in the expansion of infrastructure. - They are relatively uncontroversial from a political standpoint, as private sector involvement is generally limited to a specific infrastructure project.